Sathyaraj-dev/javascript-tips-tricks/README.md

 It is a process that allows you to transform a function with multiple arguments into a sequence of nesting functions.

 Example: add(1, 2, 3) into callable as add(1)(2)(3).

+**Octals and Hexadecimal**

+Decimal literals can start with a zero (0) followed by another decimal digit, but if all digits after the leading 0 are smaller than 8, the number is interpreted as an octal number.

+0888 // 888 parsed as decimal

+0777 // parsed as octal, 511 in decimal